GitJuski/Configuration-Management/h6-GJ(IN-PROGRESS).md

 Horelli, A. 2023.
 Vagrantgoat.
 Available at https://github.com/aatuhorelli/vagrantgoat/.
 Read on May 2, 2024.

+Jetha, H., Boucheron, B. & Ellingwood, J. 2022.
+How To Install the Latest MySQL on Debian 10.
+Available at https://www.digitalocean.com/community/tutorials/how-to-install-the-latest-mysql-on-debian-10.
+Read on May 5, 2024.

 Karvinen, T. 2024.
 Infra as Code - Palvelinten hallinta 2024.
 Available at https://terokarvinen.com/2024/configuration-management-2024-spring/.

 Linsen, S. 2022.
 LAMP.
 Available at https://github.com/SariLinsen/LAMP/.
 Read on May 2, 2024.